Career Tips for ENFP Personality Types (Extroverted-Intuitive-Feeling-Perceiving).

-It helps to have a network of contacts to reach out to and ENFPs typically have already established these connections.
-When speaking with other professionals, this personality type will have the ability to express their vehemence while communicating their strengths as an innovative collaborator.
-They are quick learners and will give the impression as such, but during interview sessions have a tendency to focus on potentialities.
-ENFPs should remember to emphasize how their people-oriented behavior can impact the organization immediately, and to keep potential successes to a minimal.
+It helps to have a network of contacts to reach out to, and ENFPs typically have already established these connections.
+When speaking with other professionals, this personality type will have the ability to express their vehemence while communicating their strengths as innovative collaborators.
+They are quick learners and will give the impression as such, but during interviews, sessions have a tendency to focus on potentialities.
+ENFPs should remember to emphasize how their people-oriented behavior can impact the organization immediately and to keep potential successes to a minimum.
 ENFP personality types have also been known to be excessively communicative, resulting in ineffective networking.
-Taking the time to pause and give an interviewer time to explain the position thoroughly, will only allow for more information to be gathered, and increase the probability of an informed decision.
+Taking the time to pause and give an interviewer time to explain the position thoroughly will only allow for more information to be gathered and increase the probability of an informed decision.
 Also, remembering the interviewer may be a part of an opposite personality dichotomy will also be useful.
 For example, a Thinking interviewer may view an ENFP as not possessing task-oriented skills.
-A Sensing interviewer could become vanquished by the amount of possibilities an ENFP has to offer.
+A Sensing interviewer could become vanquished by the number of possibilities an ENFP has to offer.
 Finding information related to how different personalities react to others is a helpful tool when interviewing and during pre-interview network endeavors and can assist with personality development.

 ENFP Personality Types and Decision-Making.

-A tool for ENFPs to utilize during this process is to create a cause and effect chart.
+A tool for ENFPs to utilize during this process is to create a cause-and-effect chart.
 This system allows these individuals to systematically consider the consequences of each opportunity by displaying how each will affect their own life.
 For example, if an offer is received which requires a lengthy commute, the effect will display the cost for travel or vehicle maintenance, and hours taken from personal downtime, which may not be beneficial if the original cause for new employment was to spend more time with others.
-This personality type often does not consider the logical repercussions of each opportunity presented and having this chart will assist with an educated decision.
-When making this chart, an ENFP may ignore information which is uncomfortable for them, so it is important to list as many cause and effect situations as possible.
+This personality type often does not consider the logical repercussions of each opportunity presented, and having this chart will assist with an educated decision.
+When making this chart, an ENFP may ignore information that is uncomfortable for them, so it is important to list as many cause-and-effect situations as possible.
 For example, this personality type may be offered a position of their dreams which is many miles away from their hometown, and they know that family and friends will find it upsetting for them to move.
-An ENFP often will negate the offer, simply because they do not want to upset their loved ones.
-Having any system to weigh pros and cons of alternatives will be key for ENFP personality types.
+An ENFP often will negate the offer simply because they do not want to upset their loved ones.
+Having any system to weigh the pros and cons of alternatives will be key for ENFP personality types.

-Another tool for an ENFP to speed-up their decision-making process is to set a deadline to which a decision must be executed and not stray from that date.
-This date should be one which was set during the goal setting phase of the process and should allow enough time for each step in the period proceeding.
+Another tool for an ENFP to speed up their decision-making process is to set a deadline to which a decision must be executed and not stray from that date.
+This date should be one which was set during the goal-setting phase of the process and should allow enough time for each step in the period proceeding.
 Many ENFPs have found that disclosing this “Decision Date” to family and friends can be a helpful way to see it through.
-Writing it down in an area which is seen daily can also be a helpful way to ensure a decision is made in a timely fashion.
+Writing it down in an area that is seen daily can also be a helpful way to ensure a decision is made in a timely fashion.
 Most importantly, confidence in the decision made will improve career choice longevity and overall happiness.
-Taking the Myers-Briggs Type Indicator® (MBTI®) Assessment and knowing personality commonalities within particular dichotomies, can help guide the career exploration process by countering inherent behaviors which can lead to potential obstacles, allowing for the modification of these behaviors to secure occupational success.
+Taking the Myers-Briggs Type Indicator® (MBTI®) Assessment and knowing personality commonalities within particular dichotomies can help guide the career exploration process by countering inherent behaviors which can lead to potential obstacles, allowing for the modification of these behaviors to secure occupational success.